Woodclose Park, Kirkby Lonsdale, The Lake District

 About Woodclose Park, Kirkby Lonsdale, The Lake District

 Set within the beautiful valley of the River Lune between the Yorkshire Dales and the Lake District National Park.
-Woodclose is a quiet and serene place, set within nine acres providing a unique holiday base in an area of outstanding natural beauty and welcomes touring caravans, motor homes, tents even Wigwams which are available for hire on site.
+Woodclose is a quiet and serene place, set within nine acres providing a unique holiday base in an area of outstanding natural beauty and welcomes touring caravans, motor homes, tents and even Glamping Pods which are available for hire on site.
 Within a short walking distance from the Park you will find yourself beside the River Lune and the three ribbed medieval arches of Devil’s Bridge, linked to legend in local tales.
 Conservation – They continue to be awarded 5-star status and the highest conservation accolade- Gold- by the David Bellamy Conservation Awards.
 Assisted by local nature groups and holidaymakers themselves, David Bellamy looks at virtually every aspect of park management - from the protection of plant and animal habitats to the efficient use of energy and recycling.
 Helping visitors to understand conservation is also considered a qualifying feature.
 Come and see the wildlife corner which gives details of all the flora and fauna you might expect to see in and around the Park.
 They even have a swallow webcam for when their babies are in residence.

 Woodclose Park- Reception, Information, Shop and Picnic Area